-- The folklore behind early American metal-smithing and the ecological dilemma of today are combined to provide a unique look at the problems that have faced our nation for nearly two centuries.
-Students will experience the joy of bending and hammering red hot metal in blacksmithing and fashioning tin in white-smithing as they produce an artifact of colonial America.
+- The folklore behind early American metalsmithing and the ecological dilemma of today are combined to provide a unique look at the problems that have faced our nation for nearly two centuries.
+Students will experience the joy of bending and hammering red-hot metal in blacksmithing and fashioning tin in whitesmithing as they produce an artifact of colonial America.
 Consideration will be given to consumptive uses of non-renewable, yet recyclable, resources and some of the environmental impacts of mining.
-Please wear long sleeved shirt and long pants.
+Please wear a long-sleeved shirt and long pants.

 - Pioneer Life

-- Situated in a 19th century hand hewn log cabin, this session focuses on daily living skills and history of pre-industrial America.
+- Situated in a 19th-century hand-hewn log cabin, this session focuses on daily living skills and history of pre-industrial America.
 Discussion centers on providing living necessities, particularly food and shelter (housing and clothing).
-Activities such as cornbread preparation, and an exterior and interior cabin analysis illustrate how necessities were provided for in pre-industrial times.
-Comparisons are drawn between the environmental impacts of the pre-industrial lifestyle and our present lifestyle with special emphasis put on differing sources of energy, and renewable and nonrenewable resources use.
-Seasonal activities include maple sugaring (see description above) and Gardening.
+Activities such as cornbread preparation and an exterior and interior cabin analysis illustrate how necessities were provided for in pre-industrial times.
+Comparisons are drawn between the environmental impacts of the pre-industrial lifestyle and our present lifestyle, with special emphasis put on different sources of energy, and renewable and nonrenewable resources use.
+Seasonal activities include maple sugaring (see description above) and gardening.

 - Conservation Photography

-- Capturing images of the natural world is one of the most pleasurable and rewarding ways students can express their feelings about the environment, artistically.
+- Capturing images of the natural world is one of the most pleasurable and rewarding ways students can express their feelings about the environment artistically.
 For many students who struggle with drawing, painting and other methods for creating art, photography provides a workable medium that allows them to be creative and expressive.
-The advent of digital photography has opened a new door into visual creativity, providing tools for self expression that were formally unavailable to all but the most accomplished artisan.
+The advent of digital photography has opened a new door into visual creativity, providing tools for self-expression that were formerly unavailable to all but the most accomplished artisan.
 This session introduces the students to the artistic power and potential of photography to change the way we interact with the natural environment, through the creation of inspirational images of the natural world.

 - The landscape of the Northern Highlands region of New Jersey is littered with rocks.
 These rocks were deposited on the landscape during the last retreat of the last ice sheet that covered this region 10,000 years ago.
-For thousands of years humans have espressed themselves using rocks in many forms of artworks.
+For thousands of years, humans have expressed themselves using rocks in many forms of artwork.
 Rock art is as old as the cultures that first populated this area, depicting aspects of culture as well as illustrating the aesthetic pleasures of these people.
-Today's artists use rock to create pictures or structures in a way that minimizes the impact on the land.
+Today’s artists use rocks to create pictures or structures in a way that minimizes the impact on the land.
 This lesson will take the students on a journey of self-expression as they learn about the properties of different rocks and the geology of New Jersey.